jhu-st/cs422_sp24/docs/rd/ci/pipeline.md

     2.1.g. **cicirello/jacoco-badge-generator@v2.9.0**: With the help of this action found on the Marketplace, we can analyze the generated reports and set minimum required thresholds for different coverage criteria.
 In our case, we set `80%` branch coverage (BC) minimum requirement.
 If the test cases achieve anything less than `80%` BC on the project source code, the workflow is interrupted.

-    2.2 **build_and_publish_docker_image:** The overall goal in this job is to publish the code to docker hub as a container image.
+    2.2 **build_and_publish_docker_image:** The overall goal in this job is to publish the code to [Docker hub](https://hub.docker.com/) as a container image.
 We again choose to run the steps on latest version of `ubuntu`.
 We also specify that this job need successful execution & completion of the `build_and_test` job.

     ```
     build_and_publish_docker_image: